 Ilene's expert tip: There is a parking lot adjacent to the library or if it's full there is a parking garage located down the street on the SMU campus.
+This venue is included in Dallas CityPASS.

 For families looking for an urban escape, this scenic wildlife sanctuary and natural science museum hits the mark.
 Set on 289-acres in McKinney Texas (around 30 miles north of downtown Dallas), the Heard boasts 6.5 miles of nature trails, a two-acre native plant garden, live animal exhibits and a replicated 1800s prairie settlement complete with eight playhouse scale buildings.
 Not to mention, this place is a hotbed for spotting migrating birds (it's an Audubon Society designated birding area).
 After hiking through the wetland, bottomland forest, prairie and white rock escarpment be sure to stop in the education center to check out interactive exhibits featuring everything from venomous snakes to marine life and a children's fossil dig.